stoyan-stoyanov/llmflows/docs/index.md

 - What was the final result?

-## License
+## 📃 License
 LLMFlows is covered by the MIT license.
 For more information, check [`LICENCE`](https://github.com/stoyan-stoyanov/llmflows/blob/main/LICENSE).

-## Contributing
+## ❤️ How you can help?
+If you like the project please consider giving it a star, sharing it with friends or on social media.

+If you've tried LLMFlows and have some issues, feedback or ideas feel free to open an issue or reach out!

-If you find LLMFlows exciting and you are considering contributing, please check [`CONTRIBUTING.md`](https://github.com/stoyan-stoyanov/llmflows/blob/main/CONTRIBUTING.md) in our Github repository.
+If you find LLMFlows exciting and you are considering contributing, please check [`CONTRIBUTING.md`](https://github.com/stoyan-stoyanov/llmflows/blob/main/CONTRIBUTING.md).